eQTL-Catalogue/genotype_qc/README.md

 This repository contains three workflows for performing genotype data QC for the eQTL Catalogue project.

 ### Dependencies
 Most of the software dependencies for the pipelines are listed in the [conda environment](https://github.com/kauralasoo/genotype_qc/blob/master/environment.yml) file.
+Docker container with all of these dependencies can be obtained from [DockerHub](https://hub.docker.com/r/kauralasoo/genotype_qc).

-The pipelines also depend on LDAK and [GenotypeHarmonizer](https://github.com/molgenis/systemsgenetics/wiki/Genotype-Harmonizer) and [LDAK5](http://dougspeed.com/ldak/) that need to be downladed separately.
+The pipelines also require [GenotypeHarmonizer](https://github.com/molgenis/systemsgenetics/wiki/Genotype-Harmonizer) and [LDAK5](http://dougspeed.com/ldak/) that need to be downladed separately.
+Script for downloading those can be found [here](https://github.com/kauralasoo/genotype_qc/blob/master/download_binaries.sh).

 ## 1. Pre-imputation QC (pre-imputation.nf)
 Preparing genotype data for imputation to the 1000 Genomes Phase 3 reference panel.